 Menopause and work is a two-way street.
 Work is good for menopausal women.
 It contributes far more than just a salary; it can provide fulfilment, self-esteem, identity and social needs.
 And with fewer entrants from education joining the workforce, organisations need to look after their ‘older’ workers to retain the talent they need.

 For organisations, this means doing what you’d expect of any employer who wants to attract and retain a diverse and inclusive workforce.
 This starts with creating an environment where people can talk openly and without embarrassment.
 It is a natural phase in every woman’s life that needs to be normalised.
 Further steps could include introducing a menopause policy or written guidance, training for line managers, assessing cases on their own merits and adjustments to the workplace – from something as simple as installing a desk fan to allowing more flexible working and providing private rest areas.

 How we support women at Westcon-Comstor

-“As a company, we have a duty to ensure the health, safety and mental wellbeing of all of our employees,” says Donna Bain, SVP International Human Resources.
+“As a company, we have a duty to ensure the health, safety and mental wellbeing of all of our employees,” says Donna Bain, SVP People and Development.
 “We are committed to treating all employees equally, and individuals will not be discriminated against due to any form of disability or health condition.
 We are committed to ensuring appropriate support is provided to any employee who is going through the menopause.
 We want women to see Westcon-Comstor as the place to be for their career through all stages of their life.
 With menopause impacting women for a significant period of their working life, it’s important to us that our working environment supports and normalises these life stages by openly talking about and supporting menopause in the workplace.”